New Mid-Day Magic Ticket Allows Guests A Lower Price For Kind Of A Half Day At Walt Disney World

-Prices on Walt Disney World tickets increase each year, but that is nothing uncommon with theme parks and inflation.
+Prices on Walt Disney World tickets increase each year, but that’s not uncommon with theme parks and inflation.
 As the prices go up, though, some guests believe they are being priced out of attending the parks and enjoying the fun.
-Disney is trying to not let that be the case for anyone and that is why they’ve now introduced the new Mid-Day Magic Tickets which will allow guests to pay a lower price for fewer hours in the parks.
+Disney is trying to change that, which is why the company has now introduced the new Mid-Day Magic Tickets, which will allow guests to pay a lower price for fewer hours in the parks.

-When you sit back and think about it, that sounds like a half-day ticket and well, that’s kind of what it is.

-On Thursday, the official website of Walt Disney World was updated with the new Mid-Day Magic Ticket option which creates some interesting possibilities.
-With these tickets, guests will be able to pay a lower price for entry beginning at noon.
+On Thursday, the official website of Walt Disney World was updated with the new Mid-Day Magic Ticket option, which creates some interesting possibilities.
+With these tickets, guests will be able to pay a lower price for entry from noon onwards.

 These Mid-Day Magic Tickets are available from two to four days and can have add-ons such as the “Park Hopper” and “Park Hopper Plus.”
-Guests can see that the pricing on these tickets is much lower than full-day tickets and they actually get more than half of the park opening time each day.
+Guests can see that the pricing on these tickets is much lower than full-day tickets, and they actually get more than half of the park opening time each day.

 - 2-Day Ticket: Available from $88 per day plus tax – Expire four days after the selected start date